tjtate/sparkpost-api-documentation/services/suppression_list_api.md

     + to = `now` (optional, datetime, `2014-07-20T09:00:00%2B0000`) ...
 Datetime the entries were last updated, in the format of YYYY-MM-DDTHH:mm:ssZ
     + from (optional, datetime, `2014-07-20T09:00:00%2B0000`) ...
 Datetime the entries were last updated, in the format YYYY-MM-DDTHH:mm:ssZ
     + types (optional, list) ...
 Types of entries to include in the search, i.e. entries with "transactional" and/or "non_transactional" keys set to true
     + sources (optional, list) ...
-Source(s) of the entries to include in the search, i.e. entries that were added by this source
+Sources of the entries to include in the search, i.e. entries that were added by this source
     + limit (optional, int, `5`) ...
 Maximum number of results to return.
 Must be between 1 and 100000.
 Default value is 100000.

 + Request